(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the oil is very hot provides the absolute secret to achieving a superior professional-grade quick rise and fluff.
+• Ensuring the oil is very hot provides the absolute secret to achieving a superior quick rise and fluff.

 Nutritional Information(Per 1 plate (2 bhature + chole))